What to Expect from Drug Rehab

 While media can portray rehab as scary or impersonal, residents find that their experience couldn’t be further from those misconceptions.
 We offer music and art therapy, equine therapy, and dolphin therapy to allow you to explore your beliefs and feelings in a less conventional setting.
 Then, our professional staff will guide you through proven therapies, such as EMDR or CBT, to help you process what you’re feeling and guide you as you prepare for a sober future.

 We also offer holistic health services—including Reiki, acupuncture, massage, and yoga—to facilitate healing of your body, mind, and spirit.
-Mark, an alumni of HIR, told us that Reiki played a crucial part of his healing.
+Mark, alumni of HIR, told us that Reiki played a crucial part in his healing.
 He said, “During the session, I had this overwhelming feeling of heaviness in my feet.
 It was paralyzing.
 The therapist felt the tremendous heat coming from them.
 As she worked on me, I began to remember a traumatic event I had tried to forget and became very emotional.
 I had held this experience in my feet, and as she moved her hands, I felt the heat and heaviness lessen until it was gone.
 I was then able to bring the memory into a talk therapy session with my counselor, where I was finally able to let go of it.”

 “Ohana,” meaning family, is a big part of Hawaiian culture.
 Here at HIR, you’ll experience the beauty of Ohana and the incredible experiences our island has to offer.
 Residents enjoy visiting the beach, swimming, whale watching, and more.
 Over time, the staff and other residents will become your friends—and ultimately your family.